-The audit committee has selected RSM as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019 and has further directed that management submit the appointment of its independent registered public accounting firm for ratification by the stockholders at the Annual Meeting.
+The Audit Committee has selected RSM as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022 and has further directed that the Audit Committee submit the appointment of its independent registered public accounting firm for ratification by the stockholders at the Annual Meeting.
 RSM has audited the Company's financial statements since 2017.
 Representatives of RSM are expected to be present at the Annual Meeting.
 They will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.